 Our go-to-market strategy combines direct sales with integrations with key software providers in our target verticals.
 The integration of our technology with key software providers in the verticals that we serve, including loan management systems, dealer management systems, collection management systems, and enterprise resource planning software systems, allows us to embed our omni-channel payment processing technology into our customers' critical workflow software and ensure seamless operation of our solutions within our customers' enterprise management systems.
 We refer to these software providers as our "software integration partners."
 These integrations allow our sales force to readily access new customer opportunities or respond to inbound leads because, in many cases, a business will prefer, or in some cases only consider, a payments provider that has already integrated or is able to integrate its solutions with the business' primary enterprise management system.
 We have successfully integrated our technology solutions with numerous, widely used enterprise management systems in the verticals that we serve, which makes our platform a more compelling choice for the businesses that use them.
-Moreover, our relationships with our partners help us to develop deep industry knowledge regarding trends in customer needs.
-Our integrated model fosters long-term relationships with our customers, which supports our volume retention rates that we believe are above industry averages.
+Moreover, our relationships with our customers, which supports our volume retention rates that we believe are above industry averages.
 As of March 31, 2020, we maintained approximately 76 integrations with various software providers.